Update: December 27, 2021

 Talk on the net is that the reprints are shoddy and full of errors.
 I can’t confirm that but the best advice is to always make sure you are buying a real used book and not a reprint, unless no other choice is available.

 I also thought they might be in copyright violation with Delaplane’s work, however, there is a gray area with books published between 1923 and 1963.
 Those works may be in the public domain unless their copyright has been renewed.
-See the Copyright Renewal Database at Stanford (external link).
+See the https://fairuse.stanford.edu (external link).

-Apparently, Kissinger Publishing has taken it upon themselves to reprint, possibly on demand, tens of thousands of titles they consider in the public domain.
+Apparently, Kessinger Publishing has taken it upon themselves to reprint tens of thousands of titles they consider in the public domain.
+Or, that they are just going to reprint anyway, regardless.
 Here’s how they describe a reprint: